brassica-collective/handbook/content/brassica/handbook/Agreements/multi_site_purchasing.md

     1.  **Site Repair**: We buy “non-eco” properties and increase the sustainability of both the housing and land-use (see [<u>pattern language 104</u>](https://www.patternlanguageindex.com/patterns/site-repair))
     2.  **Value the Edge**: We value sites that can be embedded in broader community, and where we can embrace the edge between the housing and more common spaces. (see [<u>permaculture principle 11</u>](https://permacultureprinciples.com/permaculture-principles/_11/))
 2. We will support more **sustainable and resilient lifestyles** in the context of climate and ecological emergency.
-    1.  **Food growing**: We expect to grow food at most of our sites, to any extent that makes a meaningful contribution to our food needs, and we will prioritise sites with access to sun, water and growing space.
+    1.  **Food growing**: We expect to grow food at most of our sites, to an extent that makes a meaningful contribution to our food needs, and we will prioritise sites with access to sun, water and growing space.
     2.  **Resilience potential**: We value sites that have the potential for specific resilience features which support our residents and the surrounding neighbourhood.
     3. Location supports non-car transport options
 3. We will support **inclusion and access**